bmistry12/text-summarisation/README.md

 ## Setup
 - This project requires Python 3.0+ to run.
-- Install required dependencies (required for first run to ensure NLTK packages are installed)
+- Install required dependencies (needed for the first run to ensure NLTK packages are installed)
     ```
     make setup
     ```